 "The course is engaging and gives you the freedom to explore policy areas that you are passionate about.
 The material and the exceptional support and knowledge of the lecturers has helped me develop skills of researching, interpreting and evaluating data.
 I'm developing a balance of critical thinking and creativity, whilst making a connection between policy and the real world.
 I would highly recommend this course to anyone considering it."

-How is the concept of quality constructed in policy for early years education?
+How the concept of quality is constructed in a range of policy areas?

-Do behaviour and inclusion policies maintain structure or promote division?
+Do inclusion policies maintain structural inequality or promote equality?

 “ We work closely with staff and students from Marjon, and the collaboration has been very effective.
 Marjon has joined the sector in finding ways of delivering the recommendations of Plymouth’s ‘Fairness Commission Report’ and is partnered with us in defining and measuring the sector in a ‘State of the Sector’ report, and is now actively engaged in setting up a more robust, sustainable and self-owned infrastructure organisation for the voluntary and community sector in the city.”